 - Long acting insulin is not used in insulin pump therapy - Comprehensive pump training will be provided if you choose to use this method of insulin delivery.

-Multiple daily injections and insulin pump therapy offer intensive management and aim to replicate the workings of a normal pancreas whilst also allowing more flexibility, tiny dose adjustments and more options so that diabetes fits your lifestyle.
+Multiple daily injections and insulin pump therapy offer intensive management and aim to replicate the workings of a normal pancreas whilst also allowing flexibility and tiny, dose adjustments so that diabetes fits your lifestyle.

 B6: Diabetes Technologies